guillermo-navas-palencia/cprior/doc/source/models_negative_binomial.rst

 The negative binomial distribution can be used to model how many clicks are required before clicking a particular bottom of interest or stop clicking.

-.. autoclass:: cprior.NegativeBinomialModel
+.. autoclass:: cprior.models.NegativeBinomialModel
    :members:
    :inherited-members:
    :show-inheritance:

-.. autoclass:: cprior.NegativeBinomialABTest
+.. autoclass:: cprior.models.NegativeBinomialABTest
    :members:
    :inherited-members:
    :show-inheritance:

-.. autoclass:: cprior.NegativeBinomialMVTest
+.. autoclass:: cprior.models.NegativeBinomialMVTest
    :members:
    :inherited-members:
    :show-inheritance: